CosminEugenDinu/udacity_DSA_Problems_vs_Algorithms/explanation_4.md

 Time complexity is O(n).

-Space complexity is O(n).
+Space complexity is O(1).
 Algorithm swaps elements in place.